malramsay64/phd-thesis/03_Dynamics/methods.md

 be representative of the equilibrium state.

 - Simulation conditions
   - NPT
   - Imaginary mass
 - data on many timescales
 - constraints of data collection
   - storage size
   - network speeds
 - Step sequence -> log scale for dynamics
 - starting configurations
   - need to average over the equilibrium state
   - not just a correlated set of trajectories

+## Calculation of Relaxation Times